Baza207/NetatmoSwiftSDK/README.md

 Once you have these items, you can import the `NetatmoSwiftSDK` framework in your project and set it up for use.

-1. Import `NetatmoSwiftAPI` in your `AppDelegate`:
+1. Import `NetatmoSwiftSDK` in your `AppDelegate`:

 ```swift
 import NetatmoSwiftSDK
 ```

-2. Setup `NetatmoSwiftAPI` by calling `configure(clientId:clientSecret:redirectURI:)` in `application(_:didFinishLaunchingWithOptions:)`, passing in your client ID and client secret from [Netatmo Developer Portal](https://dev.netatmo.com) as well as the URI you setup in Xcode Info tab.
+2. Setup `NetatmoSwiftSDK` by calling `configure(clientId:clientSecret:redirectURI:)` in `application(_:didFinishLaunchingWithOptions:)`, passing in your client ID and client secret from [Netatmo Developer Portal](https://dev.netatmo.com) as well as the URI you setup in Xcode Info tab.

 ```swift
 NetatmoManager.configure(clientId: "<Client ID>", clientSecret: "<Client Secret>", redirectURI: "<Redirect URI>://auth")